DataDog/hiring-engineers/answers.md

 # Collecting APM Data
 Thus far we have setup tools to observe our infrastructure.
 As the infrastructure grows, the complexity and the root causes for problems will become more opaque.
 Ideally, we will use better tools/applications.
 But what if the tools are faulty?
 How would we collect data on the tool?
 This is a blind spot in our monitoring.
 Fortunately, this is where Application Performance Monitoring (APM) comes in.
 APM allows the user to collect, search, and analyze traces across fully distributed architectures.

-Our two steps to collect APM data:
+Our three steps to collect APM data:
 1. Create the application
 2. Instrument the application
 3. Let the world know with a Screenboard